 - branding style to know the branding elements of the company.

-Traditionally, official sites or social network accounts present data about the company, so make it is possible to upload a file or provide the link to this data.
+Traditionally, official sites or social network accounts present data about the company, so make it possible to upload a file or provide the link to this data.

 2. Purpose of the site (i.e., informative, advertising, a landing page):